The 1960's - Part Six

 Courtesy of Dave Gifford

-Mike Watkin, Goog Allen, Alf Wells, Ole Olsen, Dave Gifford, Alan Butterfield with Ivan Mauger on his Bike
+Mike Watkin, Goog Allen, Alf Wells, Ole Olsen, Dave Gifford, Alan Butterfield with Ivan Mauger on Alan's Bike

-Ole Olsen got the track record down to 70.8 seconds on 29th July.
+Ole got the track record down to 70.8 seconds on 29th July 1969.
 I was a regular at Brough from 1961 to 1970 and I feel 1969 was one of the low points in Newcastle Speedway History.
 No replacement for Ivan Mauger.
-Guest riders or rider replacement all season what a farce.
-A sad end to the 60’s and the Mike Parker era.
+Guest riders or rider replacement all season, what a farce!
+A sad end to the 60’s and the Mike Parker era apart from the riding of Dave Gifford he must have enjoyed his 1969 season.

-1969 wasn't a good year for the fans.
-It is summed up pretty well by the Evening Chronicle's Sam Brookes as follows
+Giffy averaged 7.30 but 1969 wasn't a good year for the fans.
+It is summed up pretty well by the Evening Chronicle's Sam Brooks, as follows: -